Guide to Cinco de Mayo

-The 35th annual Cinco de Mayo Festival, the largest Latino event in Minnesota, celebrating the West Side community’s Mexican heritage and Mexico’s victory over the French at the Battle of Puebla in 1862.
+The annual Cinco de Mayo Festival, the largest Latino event in Minnesota, celebrates the West Side community’s Mexican heritage and Mexico’s victory over the French at the Battle of Puebla in 1862.
 The festival features a parade, a 5K, live music, a car and bike show, an authentic "placita" market and, of course, tons of delicious Mexican food.
 Learn about West Side’s rich history and bring the kids to the family zone for various cultural activities and learning.
-If you really want to turn up the heat, try your hand at the Jalapeño eating contest.
+If you really want to turn up the heat, partake in the Jalapeño eating contest.

-Check in here for a detailed schedule of events.
+Check here for a detailed schedule of events.

 Cesar Chavez Street (between Robert St. and Highway 52) in Saint Paul’s West Side.

 It should come as no surprise that the largest Cinco de Mayo festival in the state is held in Saint Paul’s West Side, a neighborhood with an incredibly rich Mexican heritage.
-The festival began in 1985 as a celebration of the community and its businesses, and a means for preserving the area’s culture and history.
-It is a gathering of local residents as much as it is an opportunity for non-residents to experience the vibrancy of Saint Paul’s West Side.
+The festival began in 1985 as a celebration of the community and its businesses and as a means for preserving the area’s culture and history.
+The festival is a gathering of local residents as much as it is an opportunity for non-residents to experience the vibrancy of Saint Paul’s West Side.
 Stop by the festival’s History Zone to learn more.

 How could you not?
 Especially with free rides from Metro Transit!
 Download your free pass and hop off the bus at the Wabasha stop near Boca Chica (please note that this stop will be closed from 10 a.m.-1 p.m. for the parade).
 Paid parking is also available in the Red Cross and Keefe parking lots, about a 10-minute walk from the festival.
 For a list of road closures, click here.